 I don’t agree with the “black swan” analogy and would argue that Coronavirus is actually a “a gray rhino”, a metaphor coined by risk expert Michele Wucker to describe “highly obvious, highly probable, but still neglected” dangers.
 The reason behind this are two fold: first, in 2013, in a poll of insurance executives, a global pandemic was voted as the biggest risk to the industry which means that the industry was aware of the risk.
 Second, epidemics are not new and are likely to become more common in the coming years according to experts.
 This can also be seen from the fact that in the past 20 years, the world has already dealt with epidemics like SARS, Swine Flu, Ebola and Zika Virus while earlier, epidemics of such proportion were spaced out over a century.
 So clearly the insurance sector has been aware that a global epidemic was likely for more than half a decade now.

 It is very important for the insurance sector to understand the kind of risk the world will be facing, as an individual, country or company as it allows them to develop products to address such risks.
 Mistaking a grey rhino for a black swan has resulted in the insurance sector missing a sign that will cost them billions.
 Had the insurance sector grabbed onto the opportunity, they would have made right products at the right price available in the market.
-For example, previously while most insurance companies were not selling a contingent business insurance coverage which included virus and pandemic, the ones that were selling it, were selling it at a price at which it was impossible for a small company to buy.
-Had the insurance company recognized and encashed this opportunity earlier, today they would not only be in a position to pay such claims but would have escaped this crisis unscathed.
+For example, previously while most insurance companies were not selling a contingent business insurance coverage which included viruses and pandemics, the ones that were selling it, were doing so at a price at which it was impossible for a small company to buy.
+Had the insurance company recognized and encashed this opportunity earlier, today they would not only be in a position to pay such claims, but would also have escaped this crisis unscathed.

 Is Coronavirus a warning?